Book Review: #1 New York Times bestselling book, Extreme Ownership: How U.S. Navy SEALs lead and win — Written by Jocko Willink and Leif Babin.

 Undoubtedly the most enjoyable book I’ve read this year so far (And appropriately the first book I’ve reviewed on our review service) You’ll be amazed at how effectively you’ll be able to highlight leadership problems from afar once you have digested the concepts of this book.
 I’ve already passed on a copy of this book to a good friend of mine and I suspect it may be the Christmas gift of choice for a few more in the future.

-I implore all of you who are in leadership positions or find their roles highly dependant on effective leadership to buy Extreme Ownership immediately, and take the appropriate steps outlined in the book to becoming a strong leader and ultimately a more effective, capable man.
+I implore all of you who are in leadership positions or find their roles highly dependent on effective leadership to buy Extreme Ownership immediately and take the appropriate steps outlined in the book to become a strong leader and ultimately a more effective, capable man.